spyder-ide/spyder-plugin-cookiecutter/README.md

 > This is under development, you can use it, but some features are missing

+> We recommend using conda and anaconda when developing a Spyder-IDE plugin.

 ## Features

 - For Spyder >=3.1